Viktor-stefanov/Peer-To-Peer-Algorithms/README.md

 ## Implementations of two versions of the Chord Peer-to-Peer algorithm

+Chord Ring: a virtual circle formed by all nodes participating in the network Finger Table: a scalability feature ensuring lookup time of O(log(N))

 ### Notes about the Chord algorithm:
 1. It is a DHT (Distributed Hash Table) implementation
 2. For node and item IDs it uses a unique hash (SHA1 in this particular application)